mfp/extprot/doc/protocol-definition.md

       contact_info : contact_info;
     }

 Messages are always monomorphic: they don't accept type parameters.
+This restriction might be lifted in the future.

+Message fields can be declared *mutable*:
+    message person = {
+      id : int;
+      username : string;
+      mutable name : string
+    }

+This doesn't affect the protocol, only the [mapping to the target language](doc/language-mapping.md): the _mutable_ keyword will control whether attribute writers (or an equivalent mechanism) are created in the generated code.

 ### Disjoin message unions